Skip to Content

 Instructions

 • Warm the olive oil in a saute pan over medium heat.
-Add the grated carrots and salt.
+Add grated carrots and kosher salt.
 Saute until they become tender, for 8-10 minutes.

-• Meanwhile, whisk the strained yogurt and minced garlic in a serving bowl.
+• Meanwhile, combine the strained yogurt and garlic in a serving bowl.

 • Transfer the sautéed carrots and walnuts to the serving bowl and stir to combine.